 Department of Dermatology

-Promoting excellence in patient care, education and research, the Department of Dermatology is committed to the highest standards in the medical field.
-Today, with 41 faculty members including 28 medical dermatologists, five dermatologic surgeons, a pediatric dermatologist and four dermatopathologists, the department has become the largest clinical, research, and educational facility of Dermatology in the Intermountain West.
+Promoting excellence in patient care, education, and research, the Department of Dermatology is committed to the highest standards in the medical field.
+Today, with 61 faculty members including 32 medical dermatologists, six dermatopathologists, three immunopathologists, five allergists, five dermatologic surgeons, and three pediatric dermatologists, the department has become the largest clinical, research, and educational facility of dermatology in the Intermountain West.

 As the Department’s faculty has expanded, so has its scope and reputation.

-The Residency Training Program: The Department’s program is highly sought after, with up to 300 applicants for two to three positions annually.
+The Residency Training Program: The Department’s program is highly sought after, with up to 500 applicants for three to four positions annually.

 Research Funding: The Department successfully competes for research funding from the National Institute of Health, private foundations and industry.